 Letting kids struggle is an effective way for them to test their comfort zones—the only way to master a skill.
 A child isn’t going to make leaps by playing the same piano piece they’re comfortable playing.
 Through challenge and struggle, they learn to excel beyond their comfort zone.

 With deliberate practice, kids will at first feel discomfort over learning something new.
 But they’ll find the challenge enjoyable, especially once they master it.

 Mistakes show us what does and doesn’t work, offers a glimpse of how far we’ve come along, and, let’s face it, are unavoidable in life.
 Rather than hiding in shame, kids should see mistakes as normal steps that will lead them to their goals.

 If your child makes mistakes, point it out matter-of-fact and either show him or ask him how he can improve.

 Doing your best

+The more your child practices, the better he gets.
 But practice itself isn’t always enough, especially if he’s trying to improve.
-And in order for him to use the time wisely, I also encourage him to try to make the next one better than what he has done in the past.
+And in order for him to use his time best, encourage him to make the next attempt better than what he has done in the past.